 McManus, M, N. Schneebergerm R. Reardon, and G. Mason.
 1980.
 Gypsy Moth.
 Forest Insect and Disease Leaflet 162.
 U.S. Department of Agriculture, Forest Service, Washington, D.C.

 New York Natural Heritage Program.
 2019.
 New York Natural Heritage Program Databases.
 Albany, NY.

 Olsvig, L.S.
 1979.
 Pattern and diversity analysis of the irradiated oak-pine forest, Brookhaven, New York.
 Vegetatio 40(2):65-78.

 Olsvig, L.S.
 1980.
 A comparative study of northeastern Pine Barrens vegetation.
 Ph.D. dissertation, Cornell University, Ithaca, NY.
 479 pp.

 Olsvig, L.S., J.F.
 Cryan and R.H.
 Whittaker.
 1979.
 Vegetational gradients of the pine plains and barrens of Long Island, New York.
 In: Forman, R.T.T. ed.
 1979.
 Pine Barrens: Ecosystems and Landscape.

 Reiners, W.A.
 1967.
-Relationships between vegetational strata in the pine barrens of Central Long Island, New York.
-Bull.
-Torr.
-Bot.
-Club 94: 87-99.
+Relationships between vegetational strata in the pine barrens of central Long Island, New York.
+Bulletin Torrey Botanical Club 94(2): 87-99.